Two subtle problems with over-representation analysis

 Understanding the FDR problem

 A workaround for the FDR problem was developed, then original and corrected analyses were conducted for the seven datasets and nine gene set libraries.
 Results showed no major differences in the number of significant sets between original and corrected analyses (Figure 2A).
+The impact of the FDR problem was similar across these seven datasets (Table S2).

-We posited that the foreground gene list length might exacerbate the problem, so we performed parallel analysis with foreground lists of length between 125 and 2,000 genes (Figure 2B).
+We posited that a shorter foreground gene list length might exacerbate the problem, so we performed parallel analysis with foreground lists of length between 125 and 2,000 genes (Figure 2B).
 A clear trend was observed for GO, Reactome, Cellmarkers and TFT GTRD, with Jaccard similarity being significantly reduced when foreground gene lists were shorter than 500 genes.
 Interestingly, the drop in Jaccard similarity was more severe for GO and Reactome sets as compared to Cellmarkers and TFT GTRD sets and may be associated with the size of the gene sets in the library.
 Median gene set size for these are GO:18, Reactome:11, TFT GTRD:287 and Cellmarkers:115.
 These results demonstrate that the FDR problem is more severe when dealing with shorter foreground lists, and this is exacerbated when functional categories in the gene set library are also small.

 Impact of these two problems on accuracy determined with simulated data

 When looking at the accuracy profile at different levels of added noise (Figure 3B), ORA techniques show high precision when the added noise is low (<0.2), but precision drops at higher levels of added noise.
 The rate of drop in precision was more severe for approaches that suffer from the FDR problem.
-The precision of fgsea was relatively stable despite high levels of added noise, ranging from 0.95 to 0.92.
+The precision of fgsea was relatively stable despite high levels of added noise, ranging from 0.95 to 0.91.
 The recall of fgsea was superior to all ORA approaches across all levels of added noise.

 Figure 3B.
 Accuracy of clusterProfiler, fora and fgsea with simulated data with various levels of added noise.
 Precision, recall and F1 score are shown with the addition of different amounts of random noise to expression levels.
 The purple line for clusterProfiler with mitigations for both problems is not visible as the performance was identical to fora.